Cselwood/SortingAlgorithms/README.md

 ## Release History

+* 0.2
+    * Expanded repo to include submodules for all sorting algorithms
-* 1.0
+* 0.1
-    * Released as complete, open to additional updates and suggestions
+    * Released originally as BubbleSort repo

 ## Meta